nirtamir2/talks/2025-06-25/src/slides.md

 <!-- - <mdi-github /> [@nirtamir2](https://github.com/nirtamir2) -->
 - <mdi-twitter /> [@NirTamir](https://twitter.com/NirTamir)
 <!-- - <mdi-linkedin /> [@nirtamir2](https://linkedin.com/in/nirtamir2) -->
 <!--
 My name is Nir.
 Nir Tamir.
 I've been doing frontend for over a decade.
-You can find more about me at nirtamir.com.
+You can find more about me at nirtamir.com or follow me on Twitter.
 -->

 ---